 In this paper, a free membrane is used as a receiver to increase the capacitance and therefore the resolution of the flow meter.
 For the current application, from the wavelength of sound wave in soft tissue (c= 1540 m/s) the resolution was calculated to be 0.48 mm.
 This gives the first Eigen frequency of the capacitive structure according to which the poly silicon membrane was designed.
 After ...

-E. Lacatus, M.A.
-Sopronyi, G. C. Alecu, A. Tudor
+E. Lacatus, G.C.
+Alecu, M.A.
+Sopronyi, A. Tudor

-Polytechnic University of Bucharest, Bucharest, Romania
+POLITEHNICA University of Bucharest, Bucharest, Romania

 INFLPR -National Institute for Laser Plasma and Radiation Physics, Bucharest, Romania